kshedden/case_studies/methods/writing-tips.md

 evidence and interpretation that you use to support your claims.

 * Discussion of how you "cleaned" the data is only relevant if it is needed for the reader to understand your question, approach, and conclusions.
-Avoid use of programming language syntax.
-There is no need to document menial data processing tasks that involve no statistical judgement.
+There is no need to document menial data processing tasks that involve no statistical judgment.
+Avoid use of programming language syntax in your writing, including variable names -- refer to variables using plain language.

 * Try to make your writing as self-contained as reasonably possible.
-For this course, you can assume that the reader is familiar with the statistical methodology that you use.
-Nevertheless, it helps to reinforce certain key points by explaining the strengths and weaknesses of the methods that you employ, and the statistical reasoning behind your conclusions.
+For this course, you can assume that the reader is familiar with the statistical methodology that you use -- you do not need to teach the reader about statistics from the ground up.
+Nevertheless, it is good to reinforce certain key points by explaining the strengths and weaknesses of the methods that you employ, and presenting the statistical reasoning behind your conclusions.

 * To make the writing more realistic, do not refer to our class as such, or to prior assignments.